- About

 If you are experiencing difficulties with transitioning back into civilian life, you may find the following tips helpful:

 If you are experiencing more severe symptoms or find that these tips are not providing relief, you may want to consider counseling.
-Our clinical services are available to all full-time enrolled students at Dartmouth College.
+Our clinical services are available to all full-time enrolled students at Dartmouth.
 There is no charge for counseling services at the Counseling Center.
-If you would like to schedule an appointment, please call 603-646-9442 or stop by the Counseling Center located on the second floor of Dick's House.
+If you would like to schedule an appointment, please call 603-646-9442, or stop by the Counseling Center located on the second floor of the Student Health Service.

 Since 2002, the Counseling Center has had a collaborative working relationship with the White River Jct, VA Medical Center Psychology Internship program (WRJ VAMC).
 The WRJ VAMC internship is composed of a number of core clinical experiences, including a nine month rotation (one day a week) at the Counseling Center.
 During their time at the Counseling Center, pre-doctoral interns see individual clients and receive intensive supervision by a Counseling Center licensed psychologist.